Geesala: Transport

-On Saturdays only Bus Éireann route 446 links Gweesalia with Blacksod and Ballina.
-Onward bus and rail connections are available at Ballina.
+On Saturdays only, Bus Éireann route 446 links Gweesalia with Blacksod and Ballina.

 Sport

-Geesala National School has won a number of county titles in Gaelic football and is well represented at minor, U-21 and senior levels.
+Geesala National School has won several county titles in Gaelic football and a number of former pupils have represented Mayo at minor, U-21 and senior levels.
 The village's boxing club has produced such boxers as Henry Coyle and Jimmy Monaghan, with some of its students achieving world titles in lightweight and bantamweight divisions.